biomejs/biome/CONTRIBUTING.md

 npm run build
 ```

-This will create a `rome_lsp.vsix` which you can install into VS Code by running:
+This will create a `biome_lsp.vsix` which you can install into VS Code by running:

 ```bash
 npm run install-extension
 ```

-The `"rome.lspBin"` VS Code setting will still need to be set as described above.
+The `"biome.lspBin"` VS Code setting will still need to be set as described above.

 When the extension is running, it will connect to a daemon server - or it will bootstrap one.